LinkedInLearning/machine-learning-with-python-association-rules-3209139/README.md

 # Machine Learning with Python: Association Rules
-This is the repository for the LinkedIn Learning course Machine Learning with Python: Association Rules .
+This is the repository for the LinkedIn Learning course Machine Learning with Python: Association Rules.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Machine Learning with Python: Association Rules ][lil-thumbnail-url]